davidjia223/tos_filter/README.md

 -Things this will look at are Data collection, third-party sharing, waiver of class action rights, liability, forced account deletion and more.

+-Note to self: Improve the extracting service for better tos.txt

+Technologies.
+-NLP the "Naive Bayes classifier"